Geraldo-Antonio/Material-de-Estudos/README.md

 ## Licença

-Este repositório é distribuído sob a licença [Sua Licença](LICENSE).
+Este repositório é distribuído sob a licença [Licença](LICENSE).
 Veja o arquivo LICENSE para mais detalhes.

 ---